Emmotes/ic_spoilers/docs/season_6.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Seething Hatred** (Guess)
-> Zorbu's damage is increased by an amount equal to 10% of his base Know Your Enemy buffs.
+> Zorbu's damage is increased by an amount equal to 10% of the sum of his base Know Your Enemy buffs.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>